Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 As an equity investor, you’ll be attuned to the effects of RBA rate changes on the value of your stock portfolio.

-So, let’s forecast interest rates in Australia for early 2025.
+So, let’s forecast interest rates in Australia for the rest of 2025.

-However, given ongoing US recession and trade war fears and Australia’s strong labour market in spite of weak economic growth, upside risks to inflation linger.
+With ongoing US recession and trade war fears and Australia’s strong labour market in spite of weak economic growth, upside risks to inflation have become more balanced.

 The RBA said in its announcement of the rate cut decision: